Walodja1987/xns/README.md

 #### Option 3: Sponsored Registration via EIP-1271

-For contracts that implement EIP-1271, someone else can sponsor the name registration. **This is the only way for contracts to register names in private namespaces and pubilc namespaces during the exclusivity period**.
+For contracts that implement EIP-1271, someone else can sponsor the name registration. **This is the only way for contracts to register names in private namespaces and public namespaces during the exclusivity period**.

 ```solidity
 // SPDX-License-Identifier: MIT